Kamaraj ministry

+The First Kamaraj ministry was the Council of Ministers of Madras State headed by Chief Minister K. Kamaraj from 13 April 1954 to 13 April 1957.

 K. Kamaraj was sworn in as the Chief Minister of Madras State on 13 April 1954.
-K. Kamaraj ousted Rajaji on 31 March 1954 and was elected the leader of Congress Legislative Party.
+Kamaraj ousted Rajaji on 31 March 1954 and was elected the leader of Congress Legislative Party.
 Kamaraj consolidated his position by offering ministerial position to leaders of Tamil Nadu Toilers Party and Commonweal Party.